 During National Adoption Awareness Month, Edward and Kristy Graham are sharing the adoption story of their son from China.
-Also parents to three biological children, the couple has a heart for the millions of orphans worldwide and were led by God to adopt Levi two years ago.
+Also parents to three biological children, the couple has a heart for the millions of orphans worldwide and were led by God to adopt Levi three years ago.

 Q: How did you know you wanted to adopt?

 A: (Kristy) Early on in our marriage, I got to volunteer at an orphanage in Thailand for a couple of weeks while Edward was deployed in the military.
 I watched these orphans in action, and it became real.
 I knew we would adopt one day.
 It was just a matter of when, not if.
 It was always on our hearts.

 Q: How did you decide between adopting domestically or internationally?

 A: (Kristy) We prayed, “Lord, what do You want us to do?”
 There’s obviously a need either way, domestically or internationally, but we realized internationally a lot of these kids have no hope, no opportunity to hear about Jesus.

 With Edward’s grandmother growing up in China and because I had worked in Thailand, Asia captured my heart.
 Edward has fond memories of his grandmother, Ruth, loving that nation.
 She prayed for those people very specifically throughout her life, and maybe that prayer was putting a burden onto our heart to love those people—so we’re excited to see what Levi’s life does.

 Q: What would you tell others about adoption?

 A: (Edward) Anybody can do this.
 Scripture tells us to care for the orphans and widows.
 It doesn’t mean you have to go out and adopt.
 We can do better as the church to love on these kids, especially in this country with foster care.
 If the church doesn’t step up and do this, we’re failing the children, the least of these.